Charles L. McNary: Senate years

-In 1933, McNary was selected as the Senate Minority Leader by fellow Republicans, while the Senate was under Democratic control during the New Deal era.
+In 1933, McNary's fellow Republicans selected him as the Senate Minority Leader while the Senate was under Democratic control during the New Deal era.
 He remained Minority Leader for the rest of his time in office and "hovered most of the time on the periphery of the Republican left" and opposed disciplining Republican senators who supported Roosevelt.
 He supported many of the New Deal programs, at the beginning of Roosevelt's presidency.
 As World War II approached, he favored "all aid to England and France short of war".
 He voted to keep an arms embargo in place but supported the Lend-Lease agreement with the British in 1941 and the reinstatement of Selective Service in 1940, in preparation for military conscription of civilian men.

 As early as the 1920s, McNary supported the development of federal hydroelectric power dams, and in 1933, he introduced legislation that led to the building of the Grand Coulee and Bonneville dams on the Columbia, as public works projects.
 He voted for the US joining the World Court in 1926.
 He favored buying more National Forest lands, forest management via the McSweeney-McNary Act, fire protection for forests via the Clarke–McNary Act, and farm support.
-Although vetoed by President Calvin Coolidge, the McNary–Haugen Farm Relief Bill was the forerunner of the farm legislation of the New Deal.
+Although President Calvin Coolidge vetoed it, the McNary–Haugen Farm Relief Bill was the forerunner of the farm legislation of the New Deal.